ShoggothAI/motleycrew/docs/source/installation.rst

 Installation from source
 ------------------------
 | Motleycrew uses Poetry to manage its dependencies.
-We suggest you use it if you want to install Motleycrew from source.
+We suggest you use it if you want to install motleycrew from source.
 | For installation instructions, see https://python-poetry.org/docs/#installation.

 Clone the repository_ and install the dependencies: